Richard Holtby

-Father Richard Holtby (alias "Andrew Ducket", "Robert North", "Richard Fetherston"; 1553 – 25 May 1640) was an English Jesuit Superior and Roman Catholic priest.
+Father Richard Holtby (alias "Andrew Ducket", "Robert North", "Richard Fetherston"; 1553 – 25 May 1640) was an English Jesuit superior and Roman Catholic priest.
+He constructed priest holes in the north of England.

 Early life

 Richard was born in Fryton, Yorkshire, England and was the second son of Lancelot Holtby of that place by Ellen (née Butler) of Nunnington, in Ryedale, Yorkshire.

 After spending two years at Christ's College, Cambridge, and migrating to Caius College on 19 August 1573, aged 20, he removed to Oxford, where in 1574 he joined Hart Hall, the principal of which, Philip Rondell, was a papist, "but durst not show it".

 Religious education

 Richard taught at Oxford University as well as Cambridge University, where he tutored the future "seminary priest" Alexander Briant.
-Leaving Oxford without a degree, Holtby proceeded to the English College at Douay, where he arrived by way of Antwerp, in August 1577, and was received into the Roman Catholic Church.
+Leaving Oxford without a degree, Holtby proceeded to the English College at DouaI where he arrived by way of Antwerp, in August 1577, and was received into the Roman Catholic Church.
 He was ordained priest at Cambrai on 29 March 1578.
 The college was relocated to Reims, where Holtby continued his theological studies until February 1579, when he was sent on the English mission.
 He returned to England, probably on a merchant ship belonging to the Hodgsons of Hebburn.
 The Hodgsons regularly gave passage to priests from the continent to Shields, Hebburn, and Newcastle.
 After resting at Hebburn Hall they were passed on to other "safe houses" in the North.

 Holtby was a capable gardner, mason, and carpenter.
 A skilled mechanic, he constructed many cleverly contrived hiding-places for the persecuted priests.
 He could also ply the needle to make vestments and altar-cloths.

 In 1581, Father Edmund Campion paid him a visit, and while staying in his house composed the famous Decem Rationes and urged him to join the Society of Jesus.
 Richard entered the Society of Jesus in 1583 and crossed the English Channel to participate in his Spiritual Exercises with Father Thomas Derbyshire.
 He fulfilled the requirements of his noviceship at Verdun and continued on to Pont-à-Mousson to continue his studies.
 There he was one of three out of thirteen contemporaries who survived the black plague.
 After four years spent studying theology at the University of Pont-à-Mousson, he was appointed superior of the Scots College there, in about 1587.